stkr/dotfiles/README.md

     ~/AppData/Local/nvim-data/site

-It is possible ot make nvim pick up the plugins of vim by including vim's plugin path into nvim's runtimepath and also use the same vimrc file:
+It is possible to make nvim pick up the plugins of vim by including vim's plugin path into nvim's runtimepath and also use the same vimrc file:

     set runtimepath^=~/.vim runtimepath+=~/.vim/after